MANUFACTURING HUB

 Cybersecurity requirements aren't just coming from inside the industry.
 Legislation, regulation, and contractual obligations are stacking up.

 The regulatory environment around cybersecurity is moving faster than most manufacturers' compliance programs.
-CMMC is the most visible requirement for DoD contractors, but it isn't the only one.
-State privacy laws, federal incident reporting obligations, SEC disclosure rules, and prime contractor flow-down requirements are all creating new demands on manufacturers across the country.
+CMMC is the most visible requirement for military contractors, but it isn't the only one.
+State privacy laws, federal incident reporting obligations, Securities and Exchange Commission (SEC) disclosure rules, and prime contractor flow-down requirements are creating new demands.

 The legislative calendar reflects the most significant current and upcoming requirements.
 This section is updated as new rules are finalized.